 Storing Project Settings in VCS

 TeamCity provides the two-way synchronization of project settings with the version control the same way it is done with the source code.
-Synchronization is supported for Git and Mercurial only.
+Synchronization is supported for Git, Mercurial, Perforce, and Subversion.
 You can enable synchronization on the Versioned Settings page of the project administration.

 Developing with feature branches in Git and Mercurial with TeamCity is extremely simple.
 Just tell TeamCity which branch names to monitor.